Feyerabend/vm/cmp3/README.md

 We have avoided going into the theory of parsing and grammars here.
 Instead we already start with a finished parser, just to add some root at which we build a tree with parsed leafs.
 Also some not too conflicting concepts with the existing solution in e.g. arrays will be added in the future.
+Hopefully the grammar was not to disturbed by these moves.
 However this is *not really* the solution if you want to build a compiler/parser.
-This has been donw only for the learning experience.
+This has been done only for the *learning experience* of what a compiler does and is.
 There are many pitfalls with the construction of grammars, which can end up with an endless recursion in worst case.
-There are tons of literature on this, but just a short notice on the problem you can start with can be read here: https://ycpcs.github.io/cs340-fall2016/lectures/lecture05.html.
+There are tons of literature on this, but just a short notice on the problem you can start with, can e.g. be read here: https://ycpcs.github.io/cs340-fall2016/lectures/lecture05.html.